-This chocolate orange cake is my contribution to this week’s reddit 52 week baking challenge: week 21 – birthday party!
-Because I am celebrating the 100th uglyducklingbakery blog post since I started blogging in January!
+This chocolate orange cake recipe with fudgy chocolate layers and chocolate orange ganache was created for the reddit 52 week baking challenge: week 21 – birthday party!
+It’s a celebration of the 100th uglyducklingbakery blog post!

 It’s been a fun journey so far.
 I’ve learned so much about all things blogging.
 My photography is improving.
 My cake decorating is getting better.
 A view posts have gotten a bunch of attention – like my purple cow bread, all the birthday cakes for my 50th birthday this month, and the fig bacon jam angel hair pasta that my kiddo dreamed up.

 This milestone brings you a fudgy and moist chocolate orange cake (Sorry, do you hate that word?
 Blame google.).
 Because celebrations call for cake.
 And chocolate and orange are a glorious combination of flavors.